Self-destruct: Deep-sea oil drilling

-A form of self-destruct system can be observed in deep-sea oil drilling.
+A form of self-destruct system can also be observed in deep-sea oil drilling.
 In the event of an oil well becoming disconnected from its oil rig, a dead man's switch may trigger activation of a blowout preventer blind shear ram, which cuts the drill pipe and permanently seals the well to prevent an oil leak.
+The oil spill that followed the Deepwater Horizon explosion is an example where the self-destruct system failed to operate correctly (due to the pipe buckling and moving outside of the blind shear ram's reach).

 Data storage

 Self-destruct mechanisms are sometimes employed to prevent an apparatus or information from being used by unauthorized persons in the event of loss or capture.
 For example, they may be found in high-security data storage devices (e.g. IronKey), where it is important for the data to be destroyed to prevent compromise.

 Similarly, some online social media platforms are equipped with a Stories feature, where posted content is automatically erased after a predetermined time, commonly 24 hours.
 This concept has been popularized by Snapchat and later adapted by Instagram and YouTube.